projectriff/riff/rfc/template.md

 *If you are proposing to add or modify public interfaces, those changes should be listed here in detail.*

 ### Backwards Compatibility and Upgrade Path
-*Will the regular rolling upgrade process work with these changes?*

 *How do the proposed changes impact backwards-compatibility?
 Are APIs and CLI commands changing?*

-*Is there a need for a deprecation process to provide an upgrade path to users who will need to adjust their applications?*
+*Is there a need for a deprecation process to provide an upgrade path to users?*

 ## FAQ
 *Answers to common questions that may arise and those that you’ve commonly been asked after requesting comments for this proposal.*